walterhiggins/WMPJS/book-outline.md

 @@include target/items-reference.html

-## Appendix E: Drone API Reference
-@@include target/drone-api-reference.md

-## Appendix F: Function Declarations vs Function Expressions
+## Appendix E: Function Declarations vs Function Expressions
-In Javascript the two most common ways to define functions are by using *function declarations* and *function expressions*.
+In JavaScript the two most common ways to define functions are by using *function declarations* and *function expressions*.
 A function declaration looks like this:

     function myFunction(){
     }